Female Genital Problems and Injuries

 A young child with unusual vaginal symptoms should be checked by the doctor to find the cause.
 Vaginitis in a young child may be caused by:

-- A ball of toilet paper in the vagina.
+- A piece of toilet paper in the vagina.

 - The spread by the hands to the vagina of bacteria from an upper respiratory infection of the ears (otitis media) or throat (tonsillitis).